steedos/steedos-platform/README_en.md

 - **Advanced business logic Development** Steedos Platform  provides an entry point for code development.
 Developers can realize high-level business logic such as automatic operation, stop and rollback under specific conditions by writing code.
 Or develop interfaces with third-party systems.

 - **Open Source, Customizable** Steedos Platform  is open source.
 This will make you confident that Steedos Platform will exist forever.
-You can also code or fork Steedos Platform  and make changes as needed to provide a developer friendly experience.
+You can also fork the source code down and make changes as needed.

 ## Installation and Deployment

 This project is the kernel source code of Steedos Platform .
 We will compile and release it as [NPM package](https://www.npmjs.com/package/steedos-server) regularly ,By introducing relevant packages into the project, all the functions of Steedos Platform  can be enabled.
-For details on how to install and deploySteedos Platform , please refer to the official website installation and [Deployment Document](https://www.steedos.com/help/deploy/)
+For details on how to install and deploySteedos Platform , please refer to the [Official Website Installation and Deployment Document](https://www.steedos.com/help/deploy/)

 ## Learn Steedos Platform